FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/intro_working_w_files/About_file_types/Receive_mode.md

 ****File type when the file already exists****

-The following table describes the Transfer CFT{{< TransferCFT/hflongproductname  >}} behavior when trying to receive data in an existing file on the native side of an IBM i system.
+The following table describes the {{< TransferCFT/headerfootervariableshflongproductname  >}} behavior when trying to receive data in an existing file on the native side of an IBM i system.

 > **Note**
 >